The life of a working parent is full of errands to run and projects to complete at work.

 There are plenty of people who use caffeine as a performance enhancer in their everyday life.
 There are those people who drink a pot of coffee per day and others who use a single-serve coffee machine when they need to perk up.
 Those people who are very sensitive to caffeine need to watch out for the amount they consume as this can increase anxiety and jitteriness which are productivity killers.
 If you tend to get extremely tired after lunch, make sure you have some caffeine to help you out or eat smaller meals throughout the day.
 Chart your caffeine intake and productivity to find the appropriate amount of caffeine you should be ingesting on a given day.
 Remember, OnGo energy spray is the perfect caffeine buddy, it's perfect to "dose" and you can take it anywhere with you.

 Delegating chores and other tasks to family members is a great way to free up some time for you.
 Whether this is sharing meal preparation duties with your significant other or enlisting your teenager to take their siblings to school, there are plenty of options to do this.
 There is no reason that a child shouldn’t do the dishes after a meal especially if they are home all day while everyone else is working.
-This doesn’t mean to throw all of your responsibilities on the rest of the family but you should share some of the workload.
+This doesn’t mean throwing all of your responsibilities on the rest of the family but you should share some of the workloads.

 Get An Early Start